 The remote is another area where the new X3 series has seen an upgrade from the X1 series, at least in terms of looks.

-The X3 series remote look smaller, smarter, and more professionally done.
-It doesn’t come with the clutter of buttons that you’d find on that of the X1 series as you only get the necessary buttons that you’re most likely going to be using on a day-to-day basis.
+The X3 series remote look smaller, smarter, and more refined.
+It doesn’t come with the clutter of buttons that you’d find on the X1 series as you only get the necessary buttons that you’re most likely going to be using on a day-to-day basis.

 And one more addition to the remote is that it now comes with a microphone built into it, so you can call up and speak to Google Assistant with your voice instead of typing out your command on the remote as you would usually do on the X1 series.

 This alone is enough to convince me to go for the X3 series instead of the X1.